S-Guerra/S-Guerra/README.md

 ### Hi there 👋

 - :books: I self-teach front end develpment
-- 🌱 I’m currently working on HTML, CSS and JavaScript
+- 🌱 I currently work on HTML, CSS and JavaScript
 - 💬 Ask me about anything!